 One family in the Philippines has decided to make a difference and demonstrate the autism-friendly changes that can be made with their own business, an adorable little cafe that they started in honor of their son, who is on the spectrum.

 Jose Canoy, a Philippine man with autism, is just one of a family of six children.
 The BBC reports that his parents, concerned about his future security, decided to open a business that would cater to his strengths in organization and arrangement.
 Rather than running it themselves, they involved all of their children, including Jose.

-Jose is not the only person benefiting from the café’s inclusive nature.
+Jose is not the only person benefiting from the cafe’s inclusive nature.
 The business employs nine other individuals—seven with autism and two who have Down syndrome.
-This enables them to develop their skills, but it also allows customers to learn more about the people behind the labels that are often attached to those with these conditions — and to become accustomed to difference.
-Jose’s family works hard to answer questions and open up the conversations that facilitate customers learning more about the hard working staff of the Puzzle Café.
+This enables them to develop their skills, but it also allows customers to learn more about the people behind the labels that are often attached to those with these conditions — and to become accustomed to neurodiversity.
+Jose’s family works hard to answer questions and open up the conversations that facilitate customers learning more about the hard-working staff of the Puzzle Cafe.

 We love to see ordinary members of communities making a huge difference by including diverse people in their business plans!
 If you have an example of someone who is making a difference like this, please share your story in the comments!